2025 Conference on Robot

 You can enjoy the magnificent gold crowns from the Three Kingdoms period, exquisite celadon from the Goryeo dynasty, Joseon-era paintings, photographs documenting modern history, and the tranquil beauty of the museum’s gardens, which feature stunning landscapes and waterfalls.

 Cheonggyecheon Stream is a 10.9-kilometer-long stream and public space located in downtown Seoul, South Korea.
 Historically, it served as part of Seoul’s early sewerage system until the mid-20th century.
 Today, Cheonggyecheon Stream is a beloved urban oasis.
-Its notable features include the Candle Fountain in Cheonggye Plaza, a two-tiered waterfall that cascades 4 meters, and a 1/100 scale miniature model of the entire stream, providing visitors with a unique perspective of the area.
+Notable features include the Candle Fountain in Cheonggye Plaza, a two-tiered waterfall that cascades 4 meters, and a 1/100 scale miniature model of the entire stream, providing visitors with a unique perspective of the area.

 The square is historically significant as the site of royal administrative buildings, known as Yukjo-geori or the “Street of Six Ministries.”
 It also features statues of Admiral Yi Sun-sin, a hero of the Joseon Dynasty, and King Sejong the Great, one of Korea’s most revered monarchs.

 Deoksugung Palace was originally not a royal residence but the home of Grand Prince Wolsan, the older brother of King Sejong of the Joseon Dynasty.
-Over time, it became a royal palace and retains its significance as a cultural heritage site.
+Over time, it became a royal palace and retained its significance as a cultural heritage site.
 The palace uniquely blends traditional Korean and Western classical architectural styles.
-It was once the residence of kings during the Joseon Dynasty and the Korean Empire.
+It once served as the residence of kings during the Joseon Dynasty and the Korean Empire.
 Today, the peaceful and stunning night view of Deoksugung Palace makes it a popular resting place and a beloved attraction for both locals and tourists alike.

 Hanbok is the traditional clothing of the Korean people, with a history as rich and vibrant as the garments themselves.
 Recently, hanbok has become a trend in street fashion and music videos.
 The growing trend of foreign tourists wearing hanbok while visiting Gyeongbokgung Palace has increased its popularity.
 More than simply traditional attire, wearing hanbok provides a unique opportunity to immerse oneself in the rich cultural heritage and history of Korea.